aiconsultancy/ghost-to-nextjs-blog-converter/README.md

 ## Features

 - Converts Ghost blog posts to MDX files
-- Downloads and processes images, saving them to ./public/static/images/<post-slug>/
+- Downloads and processes images, saving them to ./public/static/images/**post-slug**/
 - Generates frontmatter compatible with the [Tailwind Nextjs Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog)
 - Uses either Claude AI or ChatGPT for intelligent content processing and formatting
-- Handles code block language detection
+- Handles code block language detection using the [refractor supported syntaxes](https://github.com/wooorm/refractor#syntaxes)
 - Converts image tags to Next.js Image components
 - Automatically detects and includes image dimensions for Next.js Image components
 - Configurable AI Instructions in XML format, which you can tailor to your needs.